 Halton’s plan details the financial state of the Region’s drinking water systems based on a 10 year forecast.
-The Financial Plan (external link) for Halton Region has been endorsed through Council resolution, as documented in the Council meeting minutes and can be found on the Region’s Council Committee Documents page.
+The Financial Plan (external PDF) for Halton Region has been endorsed through Council resolution, as documented in the Council meeting minutes and can be found on the Region’s Council Committee Documents page.

 To order a copy of the Halton Region Drinking Water Quality Management System Financial Plan: